 It’s that time of year again in the Northern Hemisphere: it’s cold, dark way too soon (if the sun even shows) and often rainy.
-To compensate, cities fill with colourful lights, decorated trees and holiday arrangements of flowers or berries.
-I’ve done a bit of decorating, but just the bare minimum – basically what I can get on a bicycle and up the stairs of my fourth-floor apartment.
+To compensate, cities fill with colourful lights and decorated trees.
+I’ve done a bit of decorating, but just the bare minimum – what I can get on a bicycle and up the stairs of my 4th-floor apartment.
 Besides, with Amsterdam’s cozy lights in its parks and public spaces, my house doesn’t require any extra glam.

 December is a special time for me.
 It marks my anniversary (now 3 years) since moving to this magic cycle city.
-And while the cycle culture is status quo (and was also my main transport mode when living in Uppsala, Malmö, Lund or visiting Copenhagen) it remains a fascination, a constant photographic muse, and a pleasure which I will never take for granted.
+And while the cycle culture is status quo here, it remains a fascination, a constant photographic muse, and a pleasure which I don’t take for granted.

-Rain or shine, I hop on my bike: fighting wind, exhaustion, or the clock (since I always leave too late to catch a train, meet a friend, or this time of year: deciding what coat to wear, knowing I will freeze at the start of a ride and sweat by its end.)
+Rain or shine, I hop on my bike: fighting wind, exhaustion, or the clock (since I always leave too late to catch a train, meet a friend.)
 Nevertheless, it is the most real and raw form of transport to embrace the season or discover a city, especially a city as enchanting as Amsterdam.
 Three years and I still love cycling the old canals, through Museum Square or across brick-covered bridges.
 I love the safety and freedom to travel with friends or alone, as a woman day or night.